EkowParry/alx-pre_course/README.md

-My first readme
-and its awesome
+i just started coding and its awesomei